sourcery-ai-experiments/blog.nathanv.me/content/posts/octoprint-setup/index.md

 very cheap webcam.

-OctoPrint does not include a webcam HTTP server, so if you are using a webcam, you'll need to use a seperate piece of software.
+OctoPrint does not include a webcam HTTP server, so if you are using a webcam, you'll need to use a separate piece of software.
 The OctoPi image uses [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) and this seems to work well.
 To install, run: